PDF(3.2 MB) View with Adobe Reader on a variety of devices

 • CUCM IM & Presence Service (IM/P)

 The information in this document is based on CUCM release 9.x and higher.

 The information in this document was created from the devices in a specific lab environment.
 All of the devices used in this document started with a cleared (default) configuration.
 If your network is live, ensure that you understand the potential impact of any command.

-It is the responsibility of the AD Administrator to configure AD LDAP for LDAPS.
+It is the responsibility of the Active Directory (AD) Administrator to configure AD Lightweight Directory Access Protocol (LDAP) for Lightweight Directory Access Protocol (LDAPS) .
 This includes the installation of CA-signed certificates that meet the requirement of an LDAPS certificate.

 Step 1.
 After the LDAPS certificate has been uploaded to the AD server, verify that LDAPS is enabled on the AD server with the ldp.exe tool.

 Start the AD Administration Tool (Ldp.exe) on the AD server.

 Enter the Fully Qualified Domain Name (FQDN) of the LDAPS server as the server.